-The Arts provide a range of stimulating and distinctive experiences essential to students' total development.
-These include opportunities to communicate ideas and information through symbols, plans and diagrams; explore, analyse and communicate their experiences through theatre; and express their ideas and feelings through painting, drawing, printmaking and other art forms.
+The Arts provide a range of stimulating and distinctive experiences essential to students' development.
+These include opportunities to communicate ideas and information through symbols, plans and diagrams; explore, analyse and present their learning through theatre; and express their ideas and feelings through painting, drawing, printmaking and other art forms.